+The empirical histograms of the order parameter and the statistics of the fluctuations of individual synchronised oscillators are relatively robust to the numerically estimated covariance function.
+In contrast, rare switching events are induced by large excursions of the fluctuations and hence depend crucially on correctly estimating the tail behaviour of their distribution.
 Figure~\ref{fig:tau_bar} shows the mean switching time $\bar{\tau}$ as a function of the system size $N$.
-We compare the mean switching time of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} with the expected switching times $\bar{\tau}=2\tau_e$ of the reduced stochastic model \eqref{eq:abramszOU}--\eqref{eq:OU} which we estimate from the solution of Kramers problem \eqref{eq:taue} for both $q^\star=0.386$ as estimated from the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} (cf. Figure~\ref{fig:raycast}) and for $q^\star=0.339$ as estimated from the reduced deterministic mean-field model (cf. Figures~\ref{fig:Zapprox} and \ref{fig:dqdt vs q}).
-For each value of $N$ the mean switching time is estimated over $1,000$ switching events in the full model.
-It is remarkable how the simple approximation captures the mean switching time reasonably well.
-Setting a uniform critical fluctuation size $q^\star$ by azimuthally averaging is a significant simplification (which clearly fails at the top right of the blue tear drop depicted in Figure~\ref{fig:raycast}).
-We have checked that for parameter values which exhibit a less circular basin boundary the approximation of the mean switching times becomes worse.
+We compare the mean switching time of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} with the expected switching times $\bar{\tau}=2\tau_e$ of the reduced stochastic model \eqref{eq:abramszOU}--\eqref{eq:OU} which we estimate from the solution of the Kramers problem \eqref{eq:taue} for both $q^\star=0.386$ as estimated from the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} (cf. Figure~\ref{fig:raycast}) and for $q^\star=0.339$ as estimated from the reduced deterministic mean-field model (cf. Figures~\ref{fig:Zapprox} and \ref{fig:dqdt vs q}).
+For each value of $N$, the mean switching time is estimated over $1,000$ switching events in the full model.
+It is remarkable how our simple approximation captures the mean switching time reasonably well.
+Setting a uniform critical fluctuation size $q^\star$ by azimuthally averaging is a significant simplification (which clearly fails at the top right of the blue teardrop depicted in Figure~\ref{fig:raycast}).
+We have checked that for parameter values that exhibit a less circular basin boundary, the approximation of the mean switching times becomes worse.\\